Frankfurt am Main to Rome train with Deutsche Bahn

 Fast trains

-To travel from Frankfurt am Main to Rome you need to make at least one change.
+To travel from Frankfurt am Main to Rome you need to make at least 2 changes.

 Frankfurt (Main) Hbf